eq19/maps/addition/spin2/README.md

 [![Prime hexagon](https://user-images.githubusercontent.com/8466209/226643815-f8c926cd-ae36-43d3-b271-8df07272f429.png)](https://youtu.be/fQL4KRH3wUQ)

 To match the different shape, we will need a common shape, and the result is a two-dimensional array.
-This could later be multilinear dimensions.
+This would later be multilinear dimensions.

 ```txt
 p r i m e s